f5devcentral/f5-agility-labs-waf/docs/class3/module3 - tc/lab1/lab1.rst

 Test TC Signatures and Review Logs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-..Important:: Please ensure the ipi_tester script is not running in the terminal on the client01 jumphost.
+..
+Important:: Please ensure the ipi_tester script is not running in the terminal on the client01 jumphost.

 #.
 From the client01 jumphost, launch **Postman** from the dock.